 - 90 grams Vegan White Chocolate

-- 90 grams Vegan Whipping Cream (for Ganache)
+- 90 grams Vegan Whipping Cream for Ganache

 - 150 grams Vegan Whipping Cream

-- A few drops of Organic Rose Extract
+- 4 drops Rose Extract

 - The night before you want to make your Macarons, prepare your Aquafaba.
 In a small saucepan, bring 350 grams of Aquafaba to a simmer.
 Let this simmer away until it has reduced to 150 grams of Aquafaba.
 (I pour it out and weigh it on a kitchen scale a few times in-between to check).